crossplane/crossplane/docs/getting-started/install-configure.md

 which is maintained and released by the community.

 Your second option is to use a vendor supported Crossplane distribution.
-These distributions are fully compatible with upstream Crossplane, but may include additional features or tooling around it that makes it easier to use in production environments.
+These distributions are [certified by the CNCF] to be conformant with upstream Crossplane, but may include additional features or tooling around it that makes it easier to use in production environments.

 <ul class="nav nav-tabs">
 <li class="active"><a href="#using-upstream-crossplane" data-toggle="tab">Upstream Crossplane</a></li>